e271828e/Flight.jl/docs/notes/design/framework_spec.md

   violation is the natural output of the pass — truncating to the first would be extra work — and these failures cluster in practice (a freshly written assembly has five unwired inputs; a renamed port breaks three wires).
-  **These passes batch:** each returns its full violation list.
+  **These passes collect:** each returns its full violation list.
 - **User-code evaluation** — `exports` bodies (Stratum A), the stage-1 probes (B), the probe chain (C).
 When user code throws there is no meaningful
-  rest-of-batch: a failed `exports` leaves the parent's face derivation undefined; a failed stage-2 probe starves every downstream probe of its wired inputs (probe values flow topologically, §14.3).
+  rest-of-collection: a failed `exports` leaves the parent's face derivation undefined; a failed stage-2 probe starves every downstream probe of its wired inputs (probe values flow topologically, §14.3).
 Continuing past these requires genuine compiler machinery — poisoned nodes, cascade suppression,